 Nurse coached in Europe for 11 years starting in 1996, winning nine championships and two Coach of the Year awards while earning six All-Star head coach selections in the British Basketball League.

 Before his first coaching debut with the Bucks, Griffin played nine seasons in the NBA with Boston, Dallas, Houston, Chicago, and Seattle.
 The Wichita, Kansas native advanced to the postseason in five of his nine seasons in the NBA.
 He averaged 4.0 points, 3.2 rebounds, 1.4 assists and 16.8 minutes in 477 regular-season appearances.
 Before entering the NBA, Griffin was undrafted from Seton Hall and went on to play one season in Italy and three seasons with the CBA with the Atlantic City Seagulls, Connecticut Pride, and Long Island Surf.
 In 1998-99 Griffin was named CBA Most Valuable Player and Finals MVP while leading Connecticut to the championship.

-Earl Watson enters his first season with the Raptors as an assistant coach.
-Watson enjoyed a 13-year playing career with Seattle/Oklahoma City, Memphis, Denver, Indiana, Utah and Portland.
-He was chosen 40th overall by the SuperSonics in the 2001 NBA Draft.
+Earl Watson enters his second season with the Raptors as an assistant coach.
+Watson enjoyed a 13-year (2001-2014) playing career with Seattle/Oklahoma City, Memphis, Denver, Indiana, Utah and Portland.
+He was chosen 40th overall by the Supersonics in the 2001 NBA Draft.